JermaSites/Jerma-Subtitle-Search/CONTRIBUTING.md

 ## Adding Videos

-If you'd like me to add a transcription for a video, [open an issue](https://github.com/JermaSites/Jerma-Subtitle-Search/issues/new?template=video-addition.yml).
+If you'd like a video to be transcribed and added to the site [open an issue](https://github.com/JermaSites/Jerma-Subtitle-Search/issues/new?template=video-addition.yml).

 ### Prerequisetes